apache/cordova-docs/docs/en/edge/guide/platforms/blackberry/index.md

 ## 5. Set up New Project

 - Open up a command-line terminal and navigate to where you extracted Cordova.

 - There is a directory for each platform that Cordova supports.
 CD into the `blackberry` directory.

 - The blackberry directory contains several directories.
-The `example` folder contains a complete Cordova project.
-Copy the `example` folder to another location on your computer.
+The `example` directory contains a complete Cordova project.
+Copy the `example` directory to another location on your computer.

 - Change to the newly created directory.

 - Open up the project.properties file with your favorite editor and edit the entries for the WebWorks SDKs you are using.
 For example...

 BlackBerry 10 (QNX)

 - `qnx.bbwp.dir=C:\\Program Files (x86)\\Research In Motion\\BlackBerry 10 WebWorks SDK 1.0.2.9`

 Along with the SDK, you also need to register for a code signing key